DangerAspect/siege/about.md

 narrow-layout: true
 ---

-<p class="lead">DangerAspect Siege is a community-run reference site for Rainbow Six: Siege. </p>
+<p class="lead">DangerAspect/Siege is a community-run reference site for Rainbow Six: Siege. </p>

 This site was created by <a href="https://twitter.com/joeyfjj">Joey</a> to provide an easily accessible site for various guides and tools for Siege.